Skip to content

 • attached SATA, NVME or USB storage

-Start the install script:
+Start the install script and follow the lead:

 Text Only